iifl-logo

 Options are contracts that grant the holder the right but do not bind them, to either buy or sell a sum of some underlying asset at or before the contract expires at a fixed price.
-One can buy or sell stocks, ETFs etc., at a fixed price over a certain period of time by online trading options.
+One can buy or sell stocks, ETFs, etc., at a fixed price over a certain period of time through online trading options.

-• Put Options: A Put option works exactly opposite to the call option.
-While the call option equips you with the right to buy, the put option empowers you with the right to sell the stock at the date agreed upon by the contracting parties.
+• Put Options: A put option works exactly opposite to the call option.
+While the call option equips you with the right to buy, the put option empowers you with the right to sell the stock on the date agreed upon by the contracting parties.

 • In-The-Money (ITM) option: When the underlying asset price is higher than the strike price.

-• Spot Price: The current price of the underlying asset attached with the options contract.
+• Spot Price: The current price of the underlying asset attached to the options contract.

 What is Max Pain in Options?

+Wondering, ‘what does Max Pain mean in options?’
 Max Pain is the financial situation that is defined by the strike price of most live options contracts.
-The max pain price is the price at which the stock would cause the highest level of financial losses for all the options holders who have the contracts at that strike price at the time of expiration.
+The max pain price is the price at which the stock would cause the highest level of financial losses for all the option holders who have the contracts at that strike price at the time of expiration.
 The situation is defined with the stock price (the underlying asset) locking in the strike price of the options contract as the expiration date approaches.
-The max pain theory attempts to explain how options traders can incur huge losses if the underlying asset’s spot price locks in with the contract’s strike price.
+The max pain theoryattempts to explain how options traders can incur huge losses if the underlying asset’s spot price locks in with the contract’s strike price.

-The max pain is a time-consuming yet simple calculation.
+Let’s now understand how to calculate Max Pain.
 Overall, it is the total of the outstanding call and put rupee value of every in-the-money strike price.
-You can calculate the max pain point in the following way:
+You can calculate the max pain point in the following process:

 • Find the difference between the underlying asset’s price and the contract’s strike price.